crigroup/osrobotics/installation/basic_tools.md

 Git is sophisticated version control software.
 First, you should create an account in [GitHub](https://github.com/).

-Next, install `git` from the Ubuntu package repositories
+Next, install Git from the Ubuntu package repositories
 {% label %}command-line{% endlabel %}
 ```bash
 sudo apt-get update